 Gybing a Spinnaker

-Successful dinghy spinnaker gybing requires a routine and practice.
-Keeping the sailing dinghy upright is essential to complete the gybe quickly preventing the spinnaker becoming uncontrollable.
+Gybing a spinnaker, requires a routine and practice.
+Keeping the sailing dinghy upright is essential to complete the spinnaker gybe quickly preventing the spinnaker becoming uncontrollable.

-- Prepare for the gybe with the helmsman bearing away to a run.
+- Prepare for the spinnaker gybe with the helmsman bearing away to a run.

 - The crew removes the guy from the reaching hook while setting the sail square across the bow.